bpucker/MybMonday/README.md

 ### (1) MYBs control diverse functions in plants ###

 > **_TWEET:_** MYBs are among the largest transcription factor families in plants.
-Members of the R2R3-MYB clade control various processes including ontogenesis, cell wall biosynthesis, stress response, and specialized metabolism. #MybMonday (src:https://bit.ly/2NkoaYZ)
+Members of the R2R3-MYB clade control various processes including ontogenesis, cell wall biosynthesis, stress response, and specialized metabolism. #MybMonday (src: https://bit.ly/2NkoaYZ)

 This tweet serves as an introduction.
-Please read the introduction section on top for additional information.
+Please read the introduction section on top of this page for additional information.

+### (2) MYB repeat structure ###

+> **_TWEET:_** Characteristic feature of MYBs are conserved tryptophan residues at defined positions in MYB repeat units.
+Names of MYBs are based on these MYB repeats e.g. 'R2R3-MYBs' harbour one R2 and one R3 repeat. #MybMonday (src: https://bit.ly/2ZBfWOD)

+These characteristic repeat features can be harnessed for the identification of MYBs in transcriptome or genome assemblies.
+Regular expressions can be used to search for this amino acid pattern in a given set of peptide sequences.

 ### (3) MYBs interact with bHLH and WD40 (MBW complex) ###

-[LINK_TO_TWEET]
+> **_TWEET:_** Some MYBs form complexes with bHLH and WD40 proteins.
+These complexes are named MBW after the 3 involved TFs.
+MBW controls the seed coat colour in Arabidopsis thaliana and other developmental processes (src: https://bit.ly/2ZCoswD)

-Different MYBs and bHLHs can be involved in the MBW complex.
+Different MYBs and bHLHs can be involved in the MBW complex formation.
+The integration of different TFs allows specificity for different target genes.
 This complex is not only required for the regulation of the proanthocyanidin biosynthesis, but also plays a role in the development of trichomes and root hairs.

 ## Contact ##